Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: ``To thermalize or to not thermalize?''

-An energy density distribution of a finite width $\sigma_{\epsilon}$ also allows for a superposition of low energy density solid type eigenstates (that may break continuous translational and rotational symmetries) and higher energy density liquid type eigenstates \cite{me}.
-Such a general combination of eigenstates does not imply experimentally discernible equilibrium solid (crystalline) order.
-Sharp Bragg peaks need {\it not appear} in states formed by superposing eigenstates that, individually, display order.
-This absence of ordering mirrors the possible lack of clear structure when, e.g., randomly superposing different Fourier modes with each Fourier mode displaying its defining periodic order.
-The mixing of eigenstates of different energy densities over a range set by $\sigma_{\epsilon}$ further suggests the appearance of non-uniform local dynamics.
-Indeed, {\it dynamical heterogeneities} appear in supercooled fluids \cite{DH1,DH2,DH3,DH4,DH5}; these large fluctuations remain even when the fluids remain in contact with an external bath for a long time.
-A simple calculation indeed illustrates that the long time fluctuations in the {\it local} energy density given a general initial state relate to the width of this state in the eigenbasis of the Hamiltonian governing the system \cite{DH6}.
-We remark that a spatially non-uniform energy density is very natural during the heating or cooling process of general system (e.g., the exterior parts of a system being supercooled may be colder than its interior, see also the discussion towards the end of Section \ref{intuition}).
-Once supercooling stops, heat may diffuse through the system yet heterogeneities (that are borne in our framework from a distribution of finite $\sigma_{\epsilon}$) may still persist for a long time.
+The mixing of eigenstates of different energy densities over a range set by $\sigma_{\epsilon}$ further suggests the appearance of non-uniform dynamics both in space and in time.
+The superposition of different modes suggests non-uniform spatial dynamics.
+Interestingly, in accord with this consequence of our theory, {\it dynamical heterogeneities} are empirically ubiquitous in supercooled fluids \cite{DH1,DH2,DH3,DH4,DH5}; these large fluctuations are still present even after the fluids remain in contact with an external bath for a long time.
+To examine temporal fluctuations, we may invoke Eq. (\ref{oolta}) when the operator ${\cal{O}}$ is set to be $v_{i}^{2}$ and $v_{i}^{4}$ (i.e., the scaled kinetic energy of particle $i$ and its square), one may anticipate the standard deviation of $v_{i}^{2}$ divided by square of the average of $v_{i}^{2}$ itself (i.e., the dimensionless ratio $\frac{\sqrt{(v_{i}^{4})_{l.t.a.} - ((v_{i}^{2})_{l.t.a})^{2}}}{(v_{i}^{2})_{l.t.a}}$ which emulates the fluctuations in the local kinetic energy divided by the average local kinetic energy instead of similar ratios for the global energy density $\epsilon$).
+Such a ratio may be naturally determined by the width of the total energy density distribution $P_{T}(\epsilon)$ divided by an energy scale set by the squared velocity to vary with $\overline{A}$; indeed, in equilibrium systems at a temperature $T'$ having potential energies that are independent of the momentum, the average local kinetic energy is, by the equipartition theorem, linear in $T'$ and from Eq. (\ref{oolta}) this ratio will yield the corresponding ratios for the equilibrium result when smeared by the weight $P_{T}(\epsilon)$ (or a similar distribution in the effective equilibrium temperatures $T'$ where the equilibrium internal energy density $u$ matches the energy density, $\epsilon = u(T')$).
+(Of course, in experiment, one typically does not directly measure $v^{2}_{i}$ in a given system but rather $v_{i}$.)
+The presence of a spatially non-uniform energy density is very natural during general heating or cooling processes (e.g., the exterior parts of a system being supercooled may be colder than its interior, see also the discussion towards the end of Section \ref{intuition}).
+Once supercooling stops, heat may diffuse through the system yet heterogeneities (that are borne in our framework from a distribution of finite $\sigma_{\epsilon}$) may persist for a long time \cite{cor'}.